 Me mihi rā ki a Ranginui, ki a Papatuanuku Ki Te Ao Katoa e tü mai nei.
 E mihi ana ki te whenua E tangi ana ki te tangata Ki ngā tāngata katoa e noho nei.
 We acknowledge Ranginui and Papatuanuku We acknowledge the universe.
 We greet the land And call the people All peoples who live here.

-Response works with responsibility as a framework for public good interests in governance, sustainability, education and organisational programmes.
-The Treaty of Waitangi and partnership with Māori are priorities in Response programmes.
+Response works with responsibility for public good in governance, sustainability, education and law.
+The Treaty of Waitangi and partnership with Māori are priorities.
 Response is a lead partner in the UNU Waikato Centre of Expertise in Education for Sustainability (RCE Waikato).

 In Aotearoa-New Zealand and the Pacific region Response supports projects on sustainability, with collaboration across environmental, economic and social sectors.
 In keeping with our context in the Pacific ‘Water Continent’ RESPONSE gives particular attention to issues on water and climate.